SAT and the Ivy League

 If you are interested in attending a school that is a part of the Ivy League, you are likely aware of the worry that many prospective students have about their test scores.
 While this is not limited to the SAT, this tends to be the test that most students are nervous about.

 While this last year and upcoming school year are likely exceptions as many schools, including those in the Ivy League went test-optional, it demonstrates that testing does not always dictate whether or not a student will get into a particular university.
-There are so many other factors that schools often consider in order to get a full understanding of what a potential student is truly like.
+There are so many other factors that college admissions often considers in order to get a full understanding of an applicant, like GPA, extracurricular activities, athletics, and letters of recommendation.
 Nonetheless, these schools do tend to admit a student body with a high average of SAT scores, which is why it is important to be aware of the expectations of these universities.

 How Much Weight Do the Ivy League Schools Put on SAT Scores?

-These schools also look for unique kids that are already showing potential for success.
+Ivy League admissions committees also look for unique kids that already show potential for success.
 Thus, I encourage you to remind yourself that while you should study and work hard for the SAT, there are other factors as well.
-In the same way that a perfect SAT score does not guarantee your acceptance into a college, a non-perfect SAT score does not guarantee your rejection.
-Remember that they are considering your entire application during this process not just your scores and grades!
+In the same way that a perfect SAT score (or a high GPA) does not guarantee getting in, a non-perfect SAT score does not guarantee your rejection.
+Remember that admissions officers are considering your entire application during this process – not just your scores and grades!

 Average Scores for SATs at Ivy Leagues